 When is this treatment indicated?

 As intraocular implant surgery does not stop the advancement of myopia, it must be performed when the myopia is stable, that is to say, when we think that it will not increase significantly.
-That's why, where high myopia with a more prolonged development is concerned, it is usually performed over the age of 25, as long as no changes in the prescription have been detected in the preious year.
+For this reason, where high myopia with a more prolonged development is concerned, it is usually performed over the age of 25, provided no changes in the prescription have been detected in the preious year.

 Does this mean that your myopia will definitely not increase after the operation?
-The answer is no, but the likelihood that it continues to advance is much lower than in younger people with the same operation.
+The answer is no, but the likelihood that it continues to advance is much lower than in younger people who get the same operation.

-Phakic or ICL lenses are normally implanted under the age of 40 given that it is important to respect the role of the crystalline lens which works properly until this age.
+Phakic or ICL lenses are normally implanted under the age of 40 given that it is important to respect the role of a crystalline lens which works properly until this age.

-From the age of 50, the crystalline lens is not able to focus on nearby objects like it used to, which is why an ICL implant does not make much sense and it would be more appropriate to extract the crystalline lens and implant a lens to substitute it, with the additional advantage that if we implant a multifocal intraocular lens, we can also correct presbyopia, which also exists at this age.
+From the age of 50, the crystalline lens is not able to focus on nearby objects like it used to.
+For this reason, an ICL implant does not make much sense and it would be more appropriate to extract the crystalline lens and implant a lens to substitute it, with the additional advantage that if we implant a multifocal intraocular lens, we can also correct presbyopia, which also exists at this age.

 How is it performed?

-The phakic lens or ICL implant is a relatively simple surgical technique, performed under local anaesthesia and involves making a small incision in the periphery of the cornea as the entry point for a cannula where the lens is injected, which subsequently unfolds behind the pupil and will settle properly on the surface of the crystalline lens, signalling the operation's completion.
+The phakic lens or ICL implant is a relatively simple surgical technique performed under local anaesthesia and involves making a small incision in the periphery of the cornea as the entry point for a cannula where the lens is injected.
+It subsequently unfolds behind the pupil and will settle properly on the surface of the crystalline lens, signalling the operation's completion.

-In the case of lenses substituting the crystalline lens, this operation is also performed under local anaesthesia, and just like cataract surgery, the nucleus of the crystalline lens should be aspired, leaving its surrounding capsule ready for the insertion of the intraocular lens, this time inside the crystalline lens capsule itself and not on topof it, as we would do with the ICL implant.
+In the case of lenses that substitute the crystalline lens, this operation is also performed under local anaesthesia, and just like cataract surgery, the nucleus of the crystalline lens should be aspired, leaving its surrounding capsule ready for the insertion of the intraocular lens, this time inside the crystalline lens capsule itself and not on top of it, as we would do with the ICL implant.

-Visual recovery is practically immediate, although for the first few hours it might be slightly blurry because of a minimal inflammation of the entry incision, but it recovers in a short time.
+Visual recovery is practically immediate, although for the first few hours your vision might be slightly blurry because of a minimal inflammation of the entry incision, but it recovers in a short time.